Tell me about gonorrhea testing.

 We currently do not offer throat and anal swabbing.
 We recommend you talk to your local provider about annual swab tests, as well as hepatitis and HPV vaccinations and anal pap smears.
 The Center for Disease Control (CDC) recommends annual throat and/or anal swabs if you're a gay or bisexual man, or you're transgender who practices oral or anal receptive sex.

 Will I need to fast or prepare for the test?

 When is the right time to get a Gonorrhea Test?

-The right time to get tested for gonorrhea is at least 7-10 days after a possible exposure.
+Our doctors recommend testing 2 weeks after exposure, then retesting 6 to 12 weeks later to confirm your status.
 That means, if you think you may have gotten gonorrhea from a partner, wait a week and a half before getting tested.
 If you have been treated for gonorrhea, you should re-test again in 3 months to rule out re-infection.
 Due to new research, some experts now recommend testing to confirm cure 3 weeks after treatment.
 This recommendation applies to men who have sex with men, who are more likely to contract a resistant strain of gonorrhea.
 (A resistant strain is one that is more difficult to cure with the usual antibiotics.)